Tetun language: Orthography and phonology

 //v// is an unstable voiced labio-dental fricative and tends to alternate with or is replaced by //b//; e.g. /[aˈvoː]/ – /[aˈboː]/ meaning 'grandparent.'

-As Tetum did not have any official recognition or support under either Portuguese or Indonesian rule, it is only recently that a standardised orthography has been established by the National Institute of Linguistics (INL).
+As Tetun did not have any official recognition or support under either Portuguese or Indonesian rule, it is only recently that a standardised orthography has been established by the National Institute of Linguistics (INL).
 The standard orthography devised by the institute was declared official by Government Decree 1/2004 of 14 April 2004.
 However, there are still widespread variations in spelling, one example being the word bainhira or 'when', which has also been written as bain-hira, wainhira, waihira, uaihira.
 The use of or is a reflection of the pronunciation in some rural dialects of Tetun-Terik.

-The current orthography originates from the spelling reforms undertaken by Fretilin in 1974, when it launched literacy campaigns across East Timor, and also from the system used by the Catholic Church when it adopted Tetum as its liturgical language during the Indonesian occupation.
+The current orthography originates from the spelling reforms undertaken by Fretilin in 1974, when it launched literacy campaigns across East Timor, and also from the system used by the Catholic Church when it adopted Tetun as its liturgical language during the Indonesian occupation.
 These involved the transcription of many Portuguese words that were formerly written in their original spelling, for example, educação → edukasaun 'education', and colonialismo → kolonializmu 'colonialism'.